dfelinto/blender-manual/manual/editors/dope_sheet/action.rst

       These still work when you are not editing the action used by an NLA Strip.
-      If you are just animating a new action normally, it is possible to use the "down arrow" to temporarily jump down to the previous action without losing the new action you are working on, and then use the "up arrow" to get back to it once you are done checking the other action(s).
+      If you are just animating a new action normally, it is possible to use the down arrow button to temporarily jump down to the previous action.
+      Without losing the new action you are working on, and then use the up arrow button to get back to it once you are done checking the other action(s).

 .. _dopesheet-action-action: